Many dog owners complain about their dog pulling on the lead and want to know what to do about it.

 So, if your dog tends to pull YOU into the dog park, over to the nearest tree or to say hi to a fellow dog and owner coming your way, then the time is NOW to start taking back control and showing them some fair, but firm, leadership.

-The key steps to stop your dog pulling on the lead are:
+The key steps to stop your dog pulling on the lead with the Zig Zag technique are:

 - The dog is allowed to move to the full length of the lead and it should be loose at all times.